rami-elementor/speedguard/README.txt

 * Thanx to Baboon designs from the Noun Project for the timer icon.

 == Changelog ==

+= Version 2.0.1 - July 6, 2024 =

+* [Fixed] CWV for Origin are "N/A" after the test deletion

 = Version 2.0 - July 4, 2024 =